Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 - [ ] include methods that:
 	- [ ] return a `List` of all of the pets in the shelter
 	- [ ] return a specific `VirtualPet` given its name
-	- [ ] allow intake of a homeless pet
 	- [ ] allow adoption of a homeless pet
-	- [ ] feed all of the pets in the shelter
-	- [ ] water all of the pets in the shelter
-	- [ ] plays (or performs some other interaction(s)) with an individual pet in the shelter
 - [ ] include a `tick` method that calls the `tick` method for each of the pets in the shelter, updating their needs

 ### VirtualPet class